JTNOMONEY/jtnomoney.github.io/_posts/2018-11-19-embedded-rootfs.markdown

 ---
 Install USB disk on target board and execute chroot scripts
 {% highlight shell %}
+mount /dev/sda /mnt/jail/
+{% endhighlight %}

+{% highlight shell %}
 ./chrootfs.sh
 {% endhighlight %}

 Install utility via apt package
 ---
+Below is a case for example to use `apt-get` and install `python`.
+To be noticed that you need to check your networking before using apt package.
+The basic is to check your route gateway and ping 8.8.8.8 for testing.
 {% highlight shell %}
 apt-get update
-#please check your networking before accessing apt package.
 apt-get install python
-#install python as example

 {% endhighlight %}

 Reference